exevil/rss-buddy/README.md

 - Can generate a GitHub Pages site to browse processed feeds
 - Smart digest handling: only updates the digest ID when content changes, ensuring it only appears as "new" in RSS readers when actual changes occur
 - Precise lookback window: processes items from the past N days (configurable), always maintaining a rolling window
+- Robust date parsing with fallback mechanisms for handling problematic timezone formats
+- Maintains all recent articles in the output feed, regardless of whether they've been processed before

 ## Setup